clach/Realtime-Vulkan-Hair/README.md

 The FPS exhibits a steady exponential falloff as we interpolate more strands for each guide strand, but again, always remains fast enough for real-time for any reasonable number of interpolated strands.

 #### Random Strand Deviation
-With just single strand and multiple strand interpolation alone, the hair has a very uniform, neat appearance.
+With just single strand interpolation alone, the hair has a very uniform, neat appearance.
 Realistically, however, individual strands of hair can deviate from the nearby hairs.
 To achieve this effect, when tessellating strands to duplicate the guide strands, we probabilistically choose to deviate the strands from their guide strand.

-With a probability of 0.5, a strand has some deviation.
-To get this probability, we choose use a deterministic random function to get a random number between 0 and 1 dependent on the guide strand position and the tessellation value that differentiates individual strands that are interpolated off of the guide strand.
-This gives each rendered strand a unique random number.
+We choose use a deterministic random function to get a random number between 0 and 1 dependent on the guide strand position and the tessellation coordinate `u`.
 If this random number is above 0.5, we apply a deviation.

-If a tessellation point on a hair is deviated, the distance that it gets pushed away from the guide strand is scaled up.
-This scale does not have to apply to the entire strand, but can vary along the length of the strand, so part of the strand can be more aligned with the guide hair, and other can be deviated to be further away.
+If a tessellation point on a hair is deviated, we scale its distance from its parent guide strand; these distances can vary along the length of the strand.

 There are 5 distributions of deviation, each occuring with equal probability.
 Some deviations use a gaussian curve to adjust the tessellated strands.
 One gaussian curve is centered close to the root of the hair, causing stray, deviated hairs at the top of the head.
 Two other guassian curves cause more deviations towards the bottome of the strands, each with different scales of deviation.
 Other deviations follow an exponential curve based on the distance along the strand.
 One exponential deviation very sharply increases towards the tip of the hair, causing flyaway bits at the tips.
 Another exponential strand is a much more gradual exponential increase, causing almost the whole strand to be deviated.